 Every Term, Week 9

 Finally, we’ve run some other one-off events in the past, including a collaboration with the Game Design society involving making your own board game, a murder mystery LARP, and even a megagame!
-You can see all of the different events we’ve run in the past and will be running in the future on Facebook.
+You can see all of the different events we’ve run in the past over here and those we will be running in the future on Facebook.

 We really look forward to playing some games with you!